MonoGame/MonoGame/Documentation/articles/getting_started/3.8/1_creating_a_new_project_vsm.md

 ```
 dotnet tool install -g dotnet-mgcb
 ```

 > For development branches you will also need to include the version number in the command, e.g. 'dotnet tool install -g dotnet-mgcb-editor --version 3.8.0.1375-develop'

-Once installed, you also need to register the MCGB tool with Visual Studio with the additional command from the command prompt:
+Once installed, you also need to register the Pipeline tool with Visual Studio with the additional command from the command prompt:

 ```
 mgcb-editor --register